Darknet: Software

 All darknets require specific software installed or network configurations made to access them, such as Tor, which can be accessed via a customized browser from Vidalia (aka the Tor browser bundle), or alternatively via a proxy configured to perform the same function.

 Active

-Tor is the most popular instance of a darknet, often mistakenly equated with darknet in general.
+Tor is the most popular instance of a darknet, and it is often mistakenly thought to be the only online tool that facilitates access to darknets.
 Alphabetical list: